apache/phoenix-site/site/source/src/site/markdown/transactions.md

     ALTER TABLE my_other_table SET TRANSACTIONAL=true;

-Indexes added to a transactional table are transactional as well with regard to their incremental maintenance.
-For example, the following index added to my_table will be kept transactional consistent with its data table as mutations are made:

-    CREATE INDEX  my_table (k BIGINT PRIMARY KEY, v VARCHAR) TRANSACTIONAL=true;

 A transaction is started implicitly through the execution of a statement on a transactional table and then finished through either a commit or rollback.
 Once started, the statements will not see any data committed by other transactions until the transaction is complete.
 They will, however, see their own uncommitted data.
 For example:

     SELECT * FROM my_table; -- This will start a transaction UPSERT INTO my_table VALUES (1,'A');
     SELECT count(*) FROM my_table WHERE k=1; -- Will see uncommitted row DELETE FROM my_other_table WHERE k=2;
-    COMMIT; -- Other transactions will now see your updates and you will see theirs
+    !commit -- Other transactions will now see your updates and you will see theirs

+An exception is thrown if a transaction tries to commit a row that conflicts with other overlapping transaction that already committed.
+For example:

+    UPSERT INTO my_table VALUES (1,'A');

+In a second transaction perform a commit for the same row.

+    UPSERT INTO my_table VALUES (1,'B');
+    !commit

+Now if you try to commit the first transaction you will get an exception

+    java.sql.SQLException: ERROR 523 (42900): Transaction aborted due to conflict with other mutations.
+Conflict detected for transaction 1454112544975000000.

+Queries are only able to view commits that completed before the current transaction started and are not able to view the in progress changes of other transactions.

+Indexes added to a transactional table are transactional as well with regard to their incremental maintenance.
+For example, the following index added to my_table will be kept transactional consistent with its data table as mutations are made:

+    CREATE INDEX  my_table (k BIGINT PRIMARY KEY, v VARCHAR) TRANSACTIONAL=true;

+During a commit, if either the index or data table write fails an exception is thrown and the client can either rollback or retry.
+If the commit fails both the index and data table rows are not visible.

+An external Tephra transaction that has already been started can be used with Phoenix by setting the transaction context of the phoenix connection :

+<pre>setTransactionContext(TransactionContext txContext)</pre>

+##Limitations

+1. Starting a transaction on a connection with an SCN set is not allowed.
+2. Setting the maximum number of versions property while creating a transactional table limits the number of snapshots available for concurrent transactions.
+3. When a transaction times out or if it cannot be rolled back by the client, it is added to an invalid list.
+This list will can potentially grow if there are a lot of failed or timed out transactions.
+For now, now an adminstrator can manually clear transactions from this list.
+[TEPHRA-35](https://issues.cask.co/browse/TEPHRA-35) describes ongoing work to automatically remove transactions from the invalid list once all data associated with the transaction has been removed.